8891689/Bitcoin-PublicKey-Extractor/README.md

 0200000b84e04a37aef4228a3fef9ee55b0dc5fa38274c553c0c480b54e9daea97
 0200000fa194933ac35c34c18ad659b5c0bb8cc4b21147d66a7721c171e346079d
 ```
-# Since public keys can generate addresses of multiple currencies, if you need all the public keys, please go to my other library, search and extract the public keys with surplus by yourself.
+Since the public key can generate addresses of multiple currencies, if you need the public key with a balance of all currencies, please go to my other library to search and extract the public key with a balance by yourself.
 https://github.com/8891689/Public-key-balance-query